StackVista/stackstate-docs/configure/how_to_configure_ldap_authentication.md

 ## Prepare the config file for LDAP authentication

 LDAP configuration uses the `etc/application_stackstate.conf` file located in the StackState installation directory.
-Check out this page -[Configuring authentication - examples](https://github.com/StackVista/stackstate-docs/tree/5857dc918437163ce27b31c4c9727ad4865dfc05/setup/installation/authentication.md) - for more information about `authentication` block of this file.
-Out of the box the configuration file is prepared to support [file-based authentication](https://github.com/StackVista/stackstate-docs/tree/5857dc918437163ce27b31c4c9727ad4865dfc05/setup/installation/authentication.md#configuring-file-based-authentication); following changes are required to enable [LDAP authentication](how_to_configure_ldap_authentication.md):
+Check out this page -[Configure authentication](../setup/authentication.md) - for more information about `authentication` block of this file.
+Out of the box the configuration file is prepared to support file-based authentication, the following changes are required to enable LDAP authentication:

 ### 1. Enable authentication